kennyballou/kennyballou.com/blag/content/blog/hunk_editing.markdown

     # an opportunity to edit again.
 If all lines of the hunk are removed,
     # then the edit is aborted and the hunk is left unchanged.

-From here, we want to replace the leading minus of the change removal to a space and remove the last three additions.
+From here, we want to edit the diff to represent only what we care about.

 That is, we want the diff to look like: